I'm a student studying law and politics. I've been an online writer for more than nine years.

 - The State institutions themselves.

 - Bodies which derive their power from public law, including central, regional and local government, or any semi-public body like a quango (See the case of Apple and Pear Development Council v.
 KJ Lewis Ltd. (case 222/82)).

 - Note: Articles 34 and 35 have NO horizontal direct effect, however broadly they are interpreted.
-(See case of Sapod-Audic (case C-159/00))
+(See the case of Sapod-Audic (case C-159/00).)

 Articles 34 and 35 apply to "goods", which are defined in the "Art Treasures" case (Commission v.
 Italy C-7/68) as "Products which can be valued in money and are capable of forming the subject of commercial transactions."

 What Are Quantitative Restrictions?

 Quantitative restrictions were defined in Riseria Luigi Geddo v Ente Nazionale Risi (case 2/73) as, "any measures which amounted to a total or partial restraint on imports, exports or goods in transit."

 What Types of Actions Count as Quantitative Restrictions?